SacredClay/JobApplications/README.md

 Goals/Bonus:
 - Being able to take a web link and convert it into a job application

-~~- Make it so the save method automatically updates the modified date instead of manually doing it for every update.~~ Done!
+- ~~Make it so the save method automatically updates the modified date instead of manually doing it for every update.~~ Done!